ClintH/ixfx-docs/src/pages/data/trackers.md

 t.avg;
 ```

-For example, to record the average interval between clicks:
+For example, to figure how quickly the pointer is being clicked:

 ```js
 // repl-pad